Flooded basement? That really sucks...

 - Do get everything in writing - this will help avoid or clarify any misunderstandings.

-Insurance claims Do Not's for floods:
+Insurance claims do not's for floods:

 - Do not dispose of damaged property before getting written permission from your insurer.